Mr Cameron Hatrick

 British Elbow and Shoulder Society (BESS)

-Mr Hatrick is married with three children and enjoys playing tennis (unfortunately being beaten by his 14yr old son!), dad's football, skiing (last trip to Kashmir), hiking on the Downs / in the Lakes / Snowdonia, sailing and windsurfing (fair-weather only nowadays!).
+I am married with three children (two of whom are now doctors) and enjoy playing tennis (unfortunately being beaten by my son!), dad's football, skiing (preferably in unusual places), hiking on the Downs / in the Lakes / Snowdonia, sailing and windsurfing (fair-weather only nowadays!).